 Many cannabis cooks swear by adding lecithin to their oil-based infusions to make them stronger and more potent.

-With this theory, it is believed that using lecithin will make valuable cannabinoids like CBD and THC more bioavailable or ready for use by the body, ultimately making the edible stronger and more potent.
+With this theory, it is believed that using lecithin will make valuable cannabinoids like CBD and THC more bioavailable or ready for use by the body, ultimately making the edible experience stronger.

 While there is little scientific evidence to support this claim, there is ample anecdotal evidence of people who claim that adding lecithin makes all the difference in their overall experience.

-Lecithin is typically used as a health food supplement, so it won't hurt to experiment with it and see if it is right for you.
+Lecithin is a health food supplement, so it won’t hurt to experiment with it and see if it is right for you.

-When experimenting with lecithin in oil infusions, it is common to add lecithin to the oil before heating or infusing.
+When experimenting with lecithin in oil infusions, adding it before heating or infusing it is common.

 Again, a common recommendation is to add one teaspoon of lecithin per 1 cup of oil or butter.